vmeetx2/Torusdemo/README.md

+THIS ISNT MY SEM-1 PROJECT, THIS WAS FOR FUN

 This is a sample toy project to see if i could apply the theoretical math enough, here are some points i want to try later

 1) increasing angular resolution (theta step and phi step to 0.03 and 0,01)